humorless/booky/doc/index.md

 —
 At this point in time and space, our little journey has come to an end.
 In the next article we’ll talk about Datomic Specific features, that would improve the processes we have talked about.

+The repository with the code is available at the following link - [booky](https://github.com/agigao/booky "Booky").

 Cheers,
 Giga